sleeyax/pms-android/README.md

 Because PMS is built with NodeJS - and android doesn't support NodeJS natively - the whole Node runtime must be bundled with the application.
 That by itself is +- 50 MB already.
 The remaining megabytes are a result of all dependenices that need to be bundled as well.

+**Streams sometimes don't load anymore untill I reopen the app**

+PMS has to keep running in the background in order to work.
+Your phone might have an aggressive battery saver enabled that's restricting or disabling PMS while it runs in the background.
+Please refer to [dontkillmyapp.com](https://dontkillmyapp.com/) for device specific instructions on how to disable it.

 **Addon X is not working?!**

 Not my fault.
 Some addons require dependencies that are not supported on android and thus will not work.
 See [this issue on the PMS repo](https://github.com/sungshon/PimpMyStremio/issues/51) for more information.